com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 mill mill.scalalib.Dependency/showUpdates --allowPreRelease true # also show pre-release versions
 ```

+## IDE Support

+Mill supports any IDE that is compatible with [BSP](https://build-server-protocol.github.io/), such as IntelliJ.
+Use `mill mill.bsp.BSP/install` to generate the BSP project config for your build.

+It also enables Intellij to provide navigation & code-completion features within your build file itself.

-## IntelliJ Support
+## IntelliJ Support (legacy)

-Mill supports IntelliJ by default.
+Mill supports IntelliJ configuration generation.
 Use `mill mill.scalalib.GenIdea/idea` to
 generate an IntelliJ project config for your build.

 This also configures IntelliJ to allow easy navigate & code-completion within